-The uncertainty on the direction of society till about 1911, the year of new sex laws, made such new initiatives possible.
-De Haan knew thanks to Aletrino about the pioneering developments in science and literature.
-This enabled him to write the openly gay novel Pijpelijntjes (1904) without hiding behind a pseudonym.
-9 The title is best translated as "scenes from the Pijp", but pijpen is as well a word for oral sex.
-The book discusses gay topics in the context of a lower-class neighborhood.
+The uncertainty on the direction of society until 1911, the year of new sex laws, made such new initiatives possible.
+Thanks to Aletrino, De Haan knew about the pioneering developments in science and literature.
+This enabled him to write the openly gay novel Pijpelijntjes (1904) without hiding behind a pseudonym.4 The book discusses gay topics in the context of a lower-class neighborhood.
 The two main characters have rooms with a lady whose husband is in prison.
-Several chapters describe events of this household and vicinity in amusing detail.
+Several chapters describe events in this household and its vicinity in amusing detail.
 The gay stories run parallel to the neighborhood stories and rarely interconnect.
-The gay life of the roommates remains hidden for their neighbors to which the class difference of the students living among working-class people strongly contributes.
-Of course, this naturalistic novel was not explicit on gay relations and sex as modern ones sometimes are, but the book offers an interesting array of loves and sexual encounters.
-In the first place, there is the slightly sadomasochist relation between Sam and Joop (as said the nicknames of Aletrino and de Haan in real life).
-Sam is generally depicted as a cruel person with black humor who likes to abuse Joop verbally and physically - and Joop seems to like this (23).
-10 Nonetheless Joop remains the demanding partner.
-No sex between the partners is described in the novel.
+The gay life of the roommates remains hidden for their neighbors, to which the class difference of the students living among working-class people is a significant factor.
+Of course, this naturalistic novel was not explicit on gay relations and sex as their modern counterparts, but the book offers an interesting array of loves and sexual encounters.
+In the first place, there is the slightly sadomasochist relation between Sam and Joop (as mentioned before, the nicknames of Aletrino and de Haan).
+Sam is generally depicted as a cruel person with black humor who likes to abuse Joop verbally and physically - and Joop seems to like this (Haan 1974: 23).
+Nonetheless Joop remains the demanding partner.
+Sex between the partners is suggested in the novel.
 Sam is also cruel in daily life, for example when he is requested to kill a chicken for the house-lady.
-At the end of the novel, Sam has a girl friend that he intends to marry.
-At that point, he says that, in the past, he thought he was like Joop, that he didn't need "happiness with girls" (meisjesgeluk), but now he knows better (207).
-Next to Sam, Joop has
+At the end of the novel, Sam has a girlfriend that he intends to marry.
+At that point, he says, in the past, he thought he was like Joop, that he didn't need "happiness with girls" (meisjesgeluk), but now knows better (Haan 1974: 207).
+Next to Sam, Joop has several affairs with working class youth, the youngest being 13.
+One of the boys is picked up on Dam Square, the center of Amsterdam, and taken home by Joop who serves him gin before they have sex.
+No sex is depicted but the disrobing is, until the moment Joop joins the rent boy on his bed (Haan 1974: 123-128).
+A boy who is released from prison stays his first night of freedom in Joop's bed, and they confess their love to each other - but this promise ends before the new day starts as the boy has disappeared without a trace (Haan 1974: 141-146).
+A carpenter boy is kept by Joop who pays his rent and salary so the lad's family will not be aware of his new job as a kept male (Haan 1974: 211-212).